salvillalon45/your-story/README.md

     -   Everything changed when I came across this article by [Yingqi Chen](<[https://medium.com/swlh/gatsbys-global-state-management-with-react-s-context-5f8064e93351](https://medium.com/swlh/gatsbys-global-state-management-with-react-s-context-5f8064e93351)>) where she answered all my questions!
     -   Thanks to this article as well from [Muhammad Muhsin](<[https://blog.openreplay.com/using-react-context-api-with-gatsby](https://blog.openreplay.com/using-react-context-api-with-gatsby)>) for helping me understand
 -   I really liked how we wrote everything down first!
 I made a plan of all the things that were going to be involved.
 This is how I identified the problem of having a parent component
+-   Learned how to use react-to-print to get print to pdf a render component!
 -   Learned how to create a shallow db to make it easier to retrieve data instead of nesting a lot things into it
 -   Learned how to use Firebase Authentication to create, login, and logout users
 -   Also, I wanted to become a better full stack developer and that means learning about the tools that we use everyday.
 One tool that I use everyday is `console.log()` I came across this article by [Harsha Vardhan](<[https://javascript.plainenglish.io/stop-using-console-log-in-javascript-d29d6c24dc26](https://javascript.plainenglish.io/stop-using-console-log-in-javascript-d29d6c24dc26)>) where it showed other functions of console!